 Users shall not breach the privacy of any information held by the University on its IT Facilities or incite another to so do.
-Personal data (as defined by the Data Protection Act 1998) may only be held or processed on the IT Facilities in accordance with the provision of the Act and the uses permitted by the University (see section 4 above).
-The general principles of the Act are set out in the University's "Data Protection Code of Practice" and all Users of the IT Facilities should familiarise themselves with the content of this document.
+Personal data (as defined by the current data protection legislation) may only be held or processed on the IT Facilities in accordance with the provision of the Act and the uses permitted by the University (see section 4 above).
+The general principles of the Act are set out in the University's "Data Protection Policy" and all Users of the IT Facilities should familiarise themselves with the content of this document.